PREVIOUS: Criticism (#1)

 • “Ouch, that hurt, now say it nicely”

-• just shake your head, change the subject or walk away.
+• OR – just shake your head, change the subject or walk away.

-Do NOT get into a fight or try to convince them they’re wrong.
-It never work.
-If the comment is simply not relevant to who you are – just say “Thanks for the info” & move on
+Do NOT try to convince them they’re wrong, or get into a fight.
+It never works.
+If the comment is simply not relevant to who you are – just say “Thanks for the info” or “That’s not helpful” & move on

 b.
 If you get helpful / constructive criticism:

 ❥ always take it positively.
-Think about it & if it applies, use it to grow.
-Remember that anyone willing to be careful in how they talk to you are reasonably healthy, & likely care about you as well, so take it as a sign of good will or love.
+Think about it, & if it applies, use it to grow.
+Remember that anyone willing to be careful in how they talk to you is reasonably healthy, & likely care about you as well, so take it as a sign of love or at least of goodwill .